Breville-Nespresso Pixie BEC420TTN1AUC1

 Should I buy a Nespresso Pixie?

-In a word, maybe.
+It is much more expensive than a CHULUX, which is a K-Cup machine.
 If you want the simplest way to get great espresso at home then a Nespresso.
 If you love milk based espresso drinks then you will not get them at the same quality as your barista from pod machines.
 Over time, a pod machine like the Nespresso Pixie costs a lot less than ordering out but more than a high end, automatic espresso machine.